kruize/hpo/design/API.md

 }’

-success : The experiment trial runs successfully without any error. failure : The experiment trial fails due to reason such as OOMKilled.
-Trial will be skipped and experiment continues with the next trial. error : The experiment terminates due to reasons such as insufficient CPU or Memory.
+success : The experiment trial runs successfully without any error. failure : The experiment trial fails due to reason such as invalid tunable value in the search_space.
+          Trial will be skipped and experiment continues with the next trial. error : The experiment terminates due to reasons such as network error.

 Response:
 Status code   Response body